|

 are perhaps more numerous than is generally supposed, require no

-transformation; they
+transformation; they are

-are visionaires all the time.
+visionaires all the time.

-They belong to that archetypal
+Visionaires belong to an archetypal

-reality, where men have always found the raw materials of myth and religion.
+reality, the raw materials of myth.

 rational